-These blondies are from Sweet and Easy Vegan* by Robin Asbell.
 I was originally attracted to this recipe due to the sprinkling of coarse salt over the top.
-As someone without much of a sweet tooth, but with a penchant for salt, I knew that this would send this treat over the top for me, and indeed, it did!
-My family enjoyed this quite a bit, too, proof being that it was practically inhaled shortly after coming out of the oven.
+As someone without much of a sweet tooth—but with a penchant for salt—I knew that this would send this treat over the top for me, and indeed, it did!
+My family enjoyed these blondies quite a bit, too, considering that they were practically inhaled shortly after coming out of the oven.

 - ¼ cup nondairy milk